tuquet/navigo/docs/blocks/attribute-value.md

 ## Find Element Attribute Name

-To find the attribute name, you can use the [Automa Element Picker](../workflow/element-selector.md#generating-selector).
+To find the attribute name, you can use the [Navigo Element Picker](../workflow/element-selector.md#generating-selector).
 You need to select an element first, and you'll find list of attributes the element has under it

 ![Attributes](https://s3.ap-southeast-1.amazonaws.com/automa-pub/i/2024/12/02/18cqs4-za.png)